 Prerequisite(s): 1.0 course at 2200 level or above.

-READINGS: (available at The Bookstore at Western)
+READINGS: (available at The Bookstore at Western, through other book sellers, and or in the library)

 ABSENCE, ACCOMMODATION, & PENALTIES: